AdobeDocs/uxp-photoshop/src/pages/guides/uxp_guide/uxp-misc/manifest-v4/index.md

 ## Entry Points

-The `entryPoints` field is an _array_ of objects matching the `EntryPointDefinition` format specified below.
+The `entrypoints` field is an _array_ of objects matching the `EntryPointDefinition` format specified below.
 These entries appear both in the _Plugins_ menu in the native menubar, and the plugin panel.

 Each entry point specifies a `type`, to create either a direct-action command or a panel show/hide command.